-A city will force gun owners to have liability insurance in an effort to incentivize safety
+A city will require gun owners to have liability insurance in an effort to incentivize safety

-The San Jose City Council overwhelmingly approved the Gun Harm Reduction Ordinances, despite opposition from gun owners who say the law would violated their Second Amendment rights.
-The push for liability insurance and an annual fee was introduced by San Jose Mayor Sam Liccardo (D) after a May 2021 shooting at a light-rail facility that killed nine people.
+The San Jose City Council overwhelmingly approved the Gun Harm Reduction Ordinances, despite opposition from gun owners who say the law would violate their Second Amendment rights.
+The push for liability insurance and an annual fee was introduced by San Jose Mayor Sam Liccardo (D) after a May 2021 shooting at a light-rail facility that killed nine people and the gunman, who took his own life.

 The city council decided in a 10-to-1 vote that gun owners would be required to purchase liability insurance through their homeowner’s or renter’s insurance so that the plan would cover everyone in their household.
-Lawmakers also voted, 8-3, for gun owners to pay an annual fee of about $25 that would go toward a nonprofit organization focusing on gun violence prevention programs in San Jose.
+Lawmakers also voted, 8 to 3, for gun owners to pay an annual fee of about $25 that would go toward a nonprofit organization focusing on gun violence prevention programs in San Jose.

-The ordinance must be approved at a final reading next month before it can take effect by August.
+The ordinance must be approved next month before it can take effect by August.

-Before the vote, Liccardo estimated that city residents incur about $442 million in annual gun-related costs, including “private financial costs to individuals and families” — and that gun violence costs San Jose taxpayers $40 million a year in emergency response services.
+Before the vote, Liccardo estimated that city residents incur about $442 million of annual gun-related costs, including “private financial costs to individuals and families,” and that gun violence costs San Jose taxpayers $40 million a year in emergency response services.

 “Tonight San Jose became the first city in the United States to enact an ordinance to require gun owners to purchase liability insurance, and to invest funds generated from fees paid by gun owners into evidence-based initiatives to reduce gun violence and gun harm,” Liccardo said in a news release.
 “Thank you to my council colleagues who continue to show their commitment to reducing gun violence and its devastation in our community.”

-San Jose is the first city to pass such a measure, according to Brady United, a national nonprofit that advocates against gun violence.
-Gun owners and gun rights groups have promised to sue if it goes into effect.
+San Jose is the first city to pass such a measure, according to Brady United, a national nonprofit organization that advocates against gun violence.
+Gun owners and gun rights groups have promised to sue if the measure becomes law.

-Dudley Brown, president of the National Association for Gun Rights and executive director of the National Foundation for Gun Rights, did not immediately return a request for comment early Wednesday.
+The president of the National Association for Gun Rights and executive director of the National Foundation for Gun Rights, Dudley Brown, did not immediately respond to a request for comment early Wednesday.
 Brown told CNN before the vote that there would be legal action if the city passed “this ridiculous tax on the constitutional right to gun ownership.”

 “Our message is clear and simple: See you in court,” Brown said.

-Liccardo has contended that while the Second Amendment protects every citizen’s right to own a gun, “it does not require taxpayers to subsidize that right.”
+Liccardo has contended that although the Second Amendment protects a citizen’s right to own a gun, “it does not require taxpayers to subsidize that right.”

 The vote in San Jose comes weeks after President Biden called on Congress to take action on his gun-control agenda.
 The president has pushed for the Senate to pass several gun measures, including one that would require licensed firearms dealers to conduct background checks.
-About $470 billion of the American Rescue Plan — the $1.9 trillion stimulus package Congress passed last year — was earmarked for cities and states to reduce gun violence, among other things.
+About $470 billion of the American Rescue Plan — the $1.9 trillion stimulus package Congress passed last year — was earmarked for cities and states to pay for measures including reducing gun violence.

 A Gallup poll in November found that 52 percent of Americans polled said “laws covering the sales of firearms” should be stricter, the lowest figure since the question was first asked in 2014.
 A study released last week by Everytown for Gun Safety, a lobby group for firearm restrictions, found a direct correlation between states with weaker gun laws and a higher rate of gun deaths.